jb55/gaufre/README.md

 ## GoH Proxy

-Gaufre defaults to using the public GoH proxy service offered by the [Commons Host CDN](https://commons.host).
+Gaufre defaults to using the public Gopher over HTTP (GoH) proxy service offered by the [Commons Host](https://commons.host) open source CDN project.

 To use your own local GoH proxy, install [Node.js](https://nodejs.org) and run: